Fortress of Luxembourg: Luxembourg Crisis, Treaty of London and demolition

-The demolition of the fortress, with its casemates, batteries, barracks, and so on, took 16 years, from 1867 to 1883, and cost 1.5 million francs.
+Over 16 years, from 1867 to 1883, the fortress, including casemates, batteries, and barracks, was dismantled at a cost of 1.5 million francs.
 The process was somewhat chaotic: often parts of the fortress were simply blown up, the usable materials carried off by local residents, and the rest was covered up with earth.
-Social concerns were not absent from the enterprise.
-The old barracks served as lodgings for the workers employed in the demolition work.
+Social considerations were not overlooked, as old barracks served as housing for workers involved in the demolition.
 No qualification was required to participate in this work: during times of economic downturn, additional demolition projects on the fortress gave work to the unemployed.
 The dismantling became a grandiose spectacle, and a celebration of new technologies and ambitious projects.
 Some buildings, however, were preserved for future generations (see below).

-Luxembourg achieved full independence in 1890 after the death of the Dutch king William III.
+Luxembourg achieved full independence in 1890 after the death of William III.
 He was succeeded in the Netherlands by his daughter Wilhelmina but as the succession laws of Luxembourg allowed only male heirs, the personal union came to an end.
-The Luxembourger throne went to his nearest male relative, German Duke Adolphe of the House of Nassau-Weilburg who became Grand Duke.
+The Luxembourg throne went to his nearest male relative, German Duke Adolphe of the House of Nassau-Weilburg who became Grand Duke.

 Expansion of the city

-This demolition work, which might be seen today as the destruction of a historic monument, was seen at the time as an act of liberation.
-The fortress was the very visible symbol of foreign domination, and additionally the various masters of the fortress forbade the building of new houses, so as not to influence the defensive military strategy at the heart of the fortress.
-When the corset of the fortifications had disappeared, the city could expand for the first time since the 14th century.
-In the West the Boulevard Royal was built, adjacent to the Municipal Park.
+While the demolition work undertaken might be viewed today as the dismantling of a historic monument, it was perceived at the time as an act of liberation.
+The fortress was the very visible symbol of foreign domination, and additionally its various masters of the fortress had restricted new construction to avoid influencing the defensive military strategy at the heart of the fortress.
+As the corset of the fortifications disappeared, the city could expand for the first time since the 14th century.

+In the west the Boulevard Royal was built, running adjacent to the Municipal Park.
 In the south, the new Adolphe Bridge opened up the Bourbon Plateau for development, with its Avenue de la Liberté.
-Here, a harmonious blend of houses, imposing edifices (the Banque et Caisse d'Épargne de l'État, the ARBED building, the central railway station) and squares such as the Place de Paris were built.
+This area witnessed the construction of a harmonious blend of houses, imposing edifices (the Banque et Caisse d'Épargne de l'État, the ARBED building, the central railway station) and squares such as the Place de Paris.

 Additionally, the residential quarters of Limpertsberg and Belair were created.